EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 =====================================
 Randomise Values for the participant
 =====================================
-There are several ways to randomize numbers and inputs.
+There are several ways to randomise treatments in oTree.
-In Novaland, we use a pre-defined table with randomized values that determine treatments.
+In Novaland, we use a pre-defined table with randomised values that determine treatments.
 This way, we prevent errors that may occur due to randomization during the experiment.

 Create a CSV Data